 In this section the retrieved soil moisture from both the nominal neural network product delivered to ESA and the assimilation neural network product used at ECMWF will be compared.
-The month chosen for the comparison is November 2024 which is the middle month of the quarter.
+The month chosen for the comparison is February 2025 as this is the middle month of the quarter.

 Due to Northern hemisphere winter, there is very little data available north of 60°N as seen in Fig. 3.
-Figure 3 also shows that data is missing over large areas of Ukraine, Russia, China, Myanmar and the Middle East for the ECMWF assimilation product due to extensive radio frequency interference (RFI) in the SMOS brightness temperatures over those regions.
-To large extent, these areas are not missing for the ESA nominal product due to a different use of RFI flags in the training of the nominal and assimilation products.
-However, compared to the same month a year ago, November 2023 (Salonen et al., 2024) also the ESA nominal product has now some areas without data in Ukraine, Russia, Myanmar and China where the RFI is strong.
+Figure 3 also shows that data is missing over large areas of China, Myanmar and the Middle East for the ECMWF assimilation product due to extensive radio frequency interference (RFI) in the SMOS brightness temperatures over those regions.
+To a large extent, these areas are not missing for the ESA nominal product due to a different use of RFI flags in the training of the nominal and assimilation products, with the exception of Myanmar where the RFI is very strong.

-Figure 3 also shows that the two products continue to have significant differences, with the ECMWF assimilation soil moisture product generally moister than the ESA nominal product in November 2024.
-The maps show that the differences are largest in the tropics (over South America, central Africa and the maritime continent in particular) and the Northern mid latitudes (USA and Europe).
+Figure 3 also shows that the two products continue to have significant differences, with the ECMWF assimilation soil moisture product generally moister than the ESA nominal product in February 2025.
+The maps show that the differences are largest in the tropics (over South America, central Africa and the maritime continent in particular) and the Northern mid latitudes (Eastern USA and Western Europe).
 The products are in better agreement over the extra-tropical Southern hemisphere as well as in arid regions.
 The differences are due to the different datasets which the two neural networks are trained on.
-The nominal ESA product is trained on historical values of SMOS level 2 soil moisture whereas the ECMWF assimilation product is trained on the ECMWF model soil moisture.
-These datasets have different characteristics and represent different soil depths which lead to the differences in Fig. 3.
-The SMOS level 2 soil moisture represents the top most 2-3cm of soil whereas the ECMWF model soil moisture represents the top most 7cm of soil.